samumantha/EO_workshop/EO_at_CSC_slides.md

 # Matlab

 Matlab parallel server (MPS)
-Matlab on own computer with own license parallel computing toolbox needed
+* Matlab on own computer with own license
+* parallel computing toolbox needed
-CSC has serverside toolbox
+* CSC has serverside toolbox

-limited also available on Puhti webinterface
+Limited also available on Puhti webinterface

 # Key to geocomputing